Home

 Many of us are aware that money deposited in UK banks is protected by the UK banking compensation scheme.

-There are some conditions to this statement, however, it is unclear how long compensation may take if a major bank were to fail as this would mean going in to unchartered territory.
+However, there are some conditions to this statement … it’s unclear how long compensation may take if a major bank were to fail as this would mean going into unchartered territory.

 Savings held in Spanish banks are also protected by a compensation scheme.